luizbezerra-pinheiro/Project_ML2/README.md

 Create a model that predicts whether we can issue credit to a client or not.

-We are given a dataset of the client characteristics and if the company issued credit to them.
+We are given a dataset of the client characteristics and if the bank issued credit to them.

 ## Overview of the problem

 ### What is the objective?

-Increase the profit of the company by issuing credit to a trusted client
+Increase the profit of the bank by issuing credit to a trusted client

 ### How will our solution be used?